UST-QuAntiL/quantil-docs/docs/user-guide/algorithm.md

 ![alt text](./images/algorithm/Create_Algorithm_-_Step_3.png "Confirm creation")

-If the creation of the algorithm was successful, the user will be redirected to the detailed ``Algorithm View`` of the new algorithm.
+If the creation of the algorithm was successful, the user will be redirected to the detailed ``Algorithm Object View`` of the new algorithm.

 ![alt text](./images/algorithm/Create_Algorithm_-_Step_4.PNG "Algorithm view of created algorithm")